oracle/weblogic-kubernetes-operator/kubernetes/tutorial/README.md

   - `domain.sh`: To create and delete WebLogic domain related resources.

-  - `setup.sh&clean.sh`: a couple of shell wrappers to create all from scratch and do cleanup.
-Use Traefik as the load balancer.
+  - `setup.sh`: a shell wrapper to create all from scratch.

-  - `setup-v.sh&clean-v.sh`: a couple of shell wrappers to create all from scratch and do cleanup.
-Use Voyager as the load balancer.
+  - `clean.sh`: a shell wrapper to do cleanup.

 ## Prerequisites Before Run
   - Have Docker installed, a Kubernetes cluster running and have `kubectl` installed and configured.
 If you need help on this, check out our [cheat sheet](../../site/k8s_setup.md).